Visiting St. Augustine - The Oldest Town in America

 St. Augustine seems like a very lovely and charming little town.
 Plenty of art, cozy coffees, fine dining restaurants, fascinating museums, great shopping opportunities.
 But as you walk on its narrow cobble streets, you also feel history, a lot of history around.

-Plymouth Rock in Massachusetts, which marks the beginning of the colonization of North America by British, may be more well known (after all, the United States is a direct descendent of the British Empire), but St. Augustine is actually 55 years older.
+Plymouth Rock in Massachusetts, which marks the beginning of the colonization of North America by the British, maybe more well known (after all, the United States is a direct descendent of the British Empire), but St. Augustine is actually 55 years older.

-Spanish founded the town in 1565 and retained the control for much of Florida for over 250 years until they ceded it to the United States in 1821.
-It's remarkable that all previous attempts to colonize North America ended unsuccessfully for Spanish.
+Spanish founded the town in 1565 and retained control of much of Florida for over 250 years until they ceded it to the United States in 1821.
+Remarkably, all previous attempts to colonize North America ended unsuccessfully for the Spanish.
 Diseases, wild weather and attacks by native tribes were among the main causes.

 Founding St. Augustine was not the most difficult task, its defence was.
-Over much of its early history, the town experienced frequent attacks by native people, pirate raids and British military assault.
+Over much of its early history, the town experienced frequent attacks by native people, pirate raids and British military assaults.

-Initially built wooden forts were too weak to protect the settlement, so Spanish were forced to think outside the box.
-After 100 years of struggle, they discovered coquina rock (sediment made of shellfish) on the nearby barrier island and used it to build the Castilo de San Marcos fort to uphold the town from intruders.
-Its defence ability was so strong, the fort was never taken by force.
+Initially, wooden forts were too weak to protect the settlement, so the Spanish were forced to think outside the box.
+After 100 years of struggle, they discovered coquina rock (sediment made of shellfish) on the nearby barrier island and used it to build the Castilo de San Marcos fort to protect the town from intruders.
+Its defence ability was so strong, that the fort was never taken by force.

 Having a non-British outpost in North America played a very important role for black people fleeing slavery from the British Empire and later from the United States.
 In 1693, the Spanish king proclaimed that runaway slaves from British colonies would be given freedom in Florida.
 If, and only if, they converted to Catholicism.
 Its bizarre Spanish obsession with Catholicism has shaped much of the world's history a half millennia ago.
 I'm talking about the "Spanish Inquisition" that terrorized Spain itself and its colonies in Latin America.

 Fort Mose, just north of St. Augustine, was the first legit black town in North America.
-Given the extent of the most recent Black Lives Matter movement in 2020, this place is definitely of a special interest to the United States from a history perspective.
+Given the extent of the most recent Black Lives Matter movement in 2020, this place is definitely of special interest to the United States from a historical perspective.

 Henry Flagler, an American business magnate who made a lot of money off oil, forever altered the way St. Augustine looks and feels today.
 He had a nasty idea to make the town a winter playground for wealthy Americans and he largely succeeded.